dijasila/GPAW/doc/tutorialsexercises/wavefunctions/wannier90/wannier90_tutorial.rst

 is not easily obtained with GPAW.
 It can be expressed as a Brillouin zone integral of the Berry curvature and is an effect of spin-orbit coupling.
 As such we need to generate spinorial Wannier functions.
-The ground state electronci structure is genrated with the script :download:`Fe.py`.
+The ground state electronic structure is genrated with the script :download:`Fe.py`.
+Note that symmetry has been switched off in the calculation, since the interface do not support symmetry reduced `k`-points with spin-orbit coupling at the moment.
+This should be trivial to implement though.
 The Wannier functions are generated with the script

 .. literalinclude:: Fe_wannier.py